bmcgough/laundrynotify/README.md

 Well, notification isn't here yet.
 Right now the esp8266 runs a web server on port 80 that displays the number of polling periods each second that the sensor read HIGH.
 This is roughly "vibes per second" and a value from 0 to 100 with the default polling period of 10ms.
 I think I will use IFTTT at first, with hopes of a more generic implementation later.

 I am also toying with continued notifications and a physical button on the device so that I will keep getting notified until I actually go to the laundry room and hit the button (and presumably do something with the wet clothes).

+While ArduinoOTA is pretty great, it is not strictly a requirement.
+It would probable be good to implement a non-ArduinoOTA version as well.

+I will put up some pictures when I get a chance, and have finalized the installation.

 Other uses?
 What else vibrates?
 Perhaps a dishwasher?